The 5 Most Important Tips When Building Your First Home

 For example, there could be a number of items that haven’t been included in the estimate that your builder gives you, like electrical and gas meters, NBN hook-ups or window coverings and letterboxes.
 Extras like these are known as finishing costs.

-With the right builder and planning, budgeting, investigating, and preparation, building your first home can truly be a smooth and easy experience.
+With the right builder and plan, budgeting, investigation and preparation, building your first home can truly be a smooth and easy experience.
+Not to mention FUN!

 Step One are ready to help you on your journey to building your first home.
 Enquire today and let’s start building your dream first home.